Smoothability of relative stable maps to stacky curves: Proofs of the main theorems

-\begin{proof} We run through the conditions of Definition \ref{def:MGamma}.
-Condition (1) is both open and closed by definition of a twisted curve and condition (2) is closed.
-Conditions (4) and ($4\prime$) are open by openness of the smooth locus.
-For condition (3), we consider the cohomology sheaves of the cotangent complex $\bLl_f$.
+\begin{proof} We run through the conditions of Definition~\ref{def:MGamma}.
+Condition~\eqref{def:MGamma-1} is both open and closed by the definition of a twisted curve, and condition~\eqref{def:MGamma-2} is closed.
+Conditions~\eqref{def:MGamma-4} and~\eqref{def:MGamma-4'} are open by the openness of the smooth locus.
+For condition~\eqref{def:MGamma-3}, we consider the cohomology sheaves of the cotangent complex $\bLl_f$.
 The locus where $f$ is constant is given by the support of $\calH^{-1}(\bLl_f)$.
-Since the universal family of curves over the moduli space is proper, the locus where the marked points avoid $\Supp \calH^{-1}(\bLl_f)$ and so the condition of $f$ being non-constant along the marked points is open.
-Finally, under this condition, the order of tangency of $f$ at $x_i$ is measured by the length of $\mathrm{coker}(f^*\Omega^1_\calX \to \Omega^1_\calC)_x$ and by semicontinuity, there is a locally closed subset where this length is constant $d_i$. \end{proof}
+Since the universal family of curves over the moduli space is proper, the locus where the marked points avoid $\Supp \calH^{-1}(\bLl_f)$ is open, and therefore so is the condition of $f$ being non-constant along the marked points.
+Finally, under this condition, the order of tangency of $f$ at $x_i$ is measured by the length of $\mathrm{coker}(f^*\Omega^1_\calX \to \Omega^1_\calC)_x$, and by semicontinuity, there is a locally closed subset where this length is constant $d_i$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{mainthm}] The marked points $p_{0k}$ for $k = 1, \ldots, n_0$ with no tangency conditions do not change the outcome of the problem.
-Indeed if we can construct such a smoothing with $n_0 > 0$, then by forgetting and stabilizing we obtain a smoothing with $n_0 = 0$, and conversely, if we have a partial 1-parameter smoothing over a base $S$ with $n_0 = 0$, then up to a finite base $S' \to S$, we can pick generic sections passing through $p_{0k}$ to obtain a smoothing with $n_0 > 0$.
+\begin{proof}[Proof of Theorem~\ref{mainthm}] The marked points $p_{0k}$ for $k = 1, \ldots, n_0$ with no tangency conditions do not change the outcome of the problem.
+Indeed, if we can construct such a smoothing with $n_0 > 0$, then by forgetting and stabilizing, we obtain a smoothing with $n_0 = 0$, and, conversely, if we have a partial 1-parameter smoothing over a base $S$ with $n_0 = 0$, then up to a finite base change $S' \to S$, we can pick generic sections passing through $p_{0k}$ to obtain a smoothing with $n_0 > 0$.
 So without loss of generality, suppose $n_0 = 0$.